hartlco/Icro/README.md

 From now on all development will happen in public on Github.
 A structure with issues, planned features will be added using the GitHub tools.

+## Building

+Open `Icro.xcworkspace` in Xcode 9 and compile it.
+All required dependencies are checked in and can be found in the `Podfile`.
+In order to fix signing, please change the development team during development.

 ## Contributing

 Feel free to contribute to this project at any time with any improvement.
 In the coming days I plan to generate some issue I want to tackle for upcoming versions of Icro, some would be perfect starter tasks.